gelman/ep-stan/README.md

 ### Usage
 The folder experiment contains simple hierarchical logistic regression examples.
 See `python fit.py -h` or the respective module docstring for help.
-For more information, see e.g. the class documentation of dep.serial.Master.
+For more information, see e.g. the class documentation of dep.method.Master.

 ### License
 [Released under the 3-clause BSD license.](http://opensource.org/licenses/BSD-3-Clause)